Gender nonconformity: Terminology

-Terms to describe gender variance include gender-variant, gender-nonconforming, gender-diverse, and gender-atypical.
-The terms gender variance and gender-variant are used by scholars of psychology, psychiatry, anthropology, and gender studies, as well as advocacy groups of gender-variant people themselves.
-The term gender-variant is deliberately broad, encompassing such specific terms as transsexual, butch and femme, queen, sissy, tomboy, femboy, travesti, or hijra.
+Gender nonconformity refers to a person's gender expression that differs from socially expected expressions of masculinity and femininity within a gender binary.
+These expectations vary across cultures and over time within cultures.
+Gender expression is different from gender identity, a person's inner sense of self as a man (or boy), woman (or girl), or another gender outside the traditional gender binary such as gender-fluid, agender, or non-binary.
+According to GLAAD (formerly the Gay and Lesbian Alliance Against Defamation), gender expression is the external manifestation of one's gender identity, usually through masculine, feminine, or gender-variant presentation or behavior.

-The word transgender usually has a narrower meaning and different connotations, including an identification that differs from the gender assigned at birth.
-GLAAD (formerly the Gay and Lesbian Alliance Against Defamation)'s Media Reference Guide defines transgender as an "umbrella term for people whose gender identity or gender expression differs from the sex they were assigned at birth."
-Not all gender-variant people identify as transgender, and not all transgender people identify as gender-variant—many identify simply as men or women.
-Gender identity is one's internal sense of their own gender; while some people have a gender identity of a boy or a man, or a girl or a woman, gender identity for other people is a more complex experience.
+Terms used to describe gender variance include gender-variant, gender nonconforming, gender-diverse, and gender-atypical.
+The terms gender variance and gender-variant are used by scholars in psychology, psychiatry, anthropology, and gender studies, as well as by advocacy groups of gender-variant people themselves.

-Furthermore, gender expression is the external manifestation of one's gender identity, usually through "masculine", "feminine", or gender-variant presentation or behavior.
+The word transgender usually has a narrower connotation, referring to an identity that differs from the gender assigned at birth.
+GLAAD defines transgender as an "umbrella term for people whose gender identity or gender expression differs from the sex they were assigned at birth."
+Not all gender-variant people identify as transgender, and not all transgender people identify as gender-variant; many identify simply as men or women.

-Australian terminology
+In Australia

-In Australia, the term gender-diverse or, historically, sex and/or gender-diverse, may be used in place of, or as well as, transgender.
-Culturally-specific gender diverse terms include sistergirls and brotherboys, for Aboriginal and Torres Strait Islander people.
-Ambiguities about the inclusion or exclusion of intersex people in terminology, such as sex and/or gender-diverse, led to a decline in use of the terms sex and/or gender-diverse and diverse sexes and genders (DSG).
-Current regulations providing for the recognition of trans and other gender identities use terms such as gender diverse and transgender.
-In July 2013, the Australian National LGBTI Health Alliance produced a guide entitled "Inclusive Language Guide: Respecting people of intersex, trans and gender diverse experience" which clearly distinguishes between different bodily and identity groups.
+In Australia, the term gender-diverse or, historically, sex and/or gender-diverse, may be used in place of or alongside transgender.
+Culturally specific gender-diverse terms include sistergirls/sistagirls and brotherboys, for Aboriginal and Torres Strait Islander people.
+Ambiguities about the inclusion or exclusion of intersex people in terminology such as sex and/or gender-diverse led to a decline in the use of the terms sex and/or gender-diverse and diverse sexes and genders (DSG).
+Current regulations providing for the recognition of trans and other gender identities use terms such as gender-diverse and transgender.
+In July 2013, the Australian National LGBTI Health Alliance produced a guide entitled "Inclusive Language Guide: Respecting people of intersex, trans and gender diverse experience", which clearly distinguishes between different bodily and identity groups.